 The beaches are sand, backed by rocks and pebbles with high cliffs of limestone, changing to Old Red sandstone on the west side of Skrinkle Haven.
 Also on the far (west) side of Skrinkle Haven a slightly overgrown path with steep steps leads back to the coast path, but this path has been closed, supposedly because of falling rocks.
 Despite this, and a metal fence across at the top, it still seems fairly well used.
 These beaches are best visited around the low tide period.

 Dogs are allowed, but may need to be carried on the metal stairway which has open tread steps.
-The car park is listed as a Dark Sky discovery site - a place away from sources of light pollution, suitable for star-gazing at night.
+The car park is listed as a Dark Sky discovery site - an area largely free from light pollution, suitable for star-gazing pernoctations.